 You can use fx 6300, fx 8320 or 8350 processors on this motherboard and can overclock them stably above 4.2Ghz with a budget custom cooler.
 But to overclock them beyond 4.5Ghz you need a better air cooler with a big heatsink or even a liquid cooler.
 But as the motherboard is itself cheap, you can’t expect anyone to do liquid cooling on this except those who don’t have the money to upgrade the motherboard but want better clock speeds.

-It also has tons of USB and Sata ports which makes it upgradable in future.
+It also has several of USB and SATA ports which make it upgradable in future.
 The best feature in ASUS motherboards is that you get UEFI BIOS utility which is simple and easy to configure.
 You can use it to overclock your processor and memory much easily in the bios itself.